LunaticMuch/zsh-proxy/README.md

 - learn some from [arch wiki](https://wiki.archlinux.org/index.php/Proxy_server)

 ## Author
+This is a fork done by Stefano Cislaghi

+The original author is listed below.
 **zsh-proxy** © [Sukka](https://github.com/SukkaW), Released under the [MIT](https://github.com/SukkaW/zsh-proxy/blob/master/LICENSE) License.<br>
 Authored and maintained by Sukka with help from contributors ([list](https://github.com/SukkaW/zsh-proxy/graphs/contributors)).